 NOTE 1: If the UE supports other 3GPP specific mechanisms for communicating with the non-access stratum protocol implementation, e.g. DHCP discovery via PCO, then the UE is expected to support the transfer of information elements needed for the smart congestion mitigation enforcement.

 NOTE 2: Adding or removing media during the multimedia telephony communication session has no impact on the information relating to smart congestion mitigation.

+J.2.1.2 MMTEL session timeouts

+Upon request from a user to establish an originating multimedia telephony communication session as described in subclause 5.2:

+1) the UE shall start timer RequestTimeout when sending INVITE request within MMTEL session;